-Monetizing app through sponsorship is another way out.
-Look for a potential partner with a similar customer base and offer to cross promote each other’s apps to one another’s email lists.
+Monetizing apps through sponsorship is another way out.
+Look for a potential partner with a similar customer base and offer to cross promote each other’s apps.

 It works exceptionally well with event apps.
 For e.g., A business partnering with or sponsoring an event can pay you to have their content included in your app.

-You may consider ‘sponsor content’ for mobile apps monetization, wherein a sponsored post is explicitly sponsored as an advertisement by a particular company to draw a large amount of popularity to their app.
+You can use ‘sponsor content’ to monetize mobile apps, wherein a sponsored post is shown as an advertisement by a particular company.
+This draws in a large amount of popularity to their app.